Internet Accuracy ProjectInternet Accuracy Project

 To see all available titles by other authors, drop by our index of free books alphabetized by author or arranged alphabetically by title.

-Potential uses for the free books and stories we offer
+Potential uses for the free books, stories and poetry we offer

-· Rediscovering an old favorite book or story.
+* Rediscovering an old favorite book or humorous short story.

-· Bibliophiles expanding their collection of public domain ebooks at no cost.
+* Bibliophiles expanding their collection of public domain ebooks at no cost.

-· Actors or writers looking for free material to adapt for use in the theater or on stage.
+* Actors or writers looking for free material to adapt for use in the theater or on stage.

-· Students or teachers looking for material to adapt for a public performance or in drama class.
+* Students or educators looking for material to adapt for a public performance or in drama class.

-NOTE: These classic literary works are presented as they originally appeared in print.
-As such, they sometimes contain typographical errors, and often utilize unconventional, older, obsolete or intentionally incorrect spelling conventions.
+NOTE: We try to present these classic literary works as they originally appeared in print.
+As such, they sometimes contain adult themes, offensive language, typographical errors, and often utilize unconventional, older, obsolete or intentionally incorrect spelling and/or punctuation conventions.

 The Thompson Street Poker Club by Henry Guy Carleton